SobSharma/ultra-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.9.

+# Project Spec

+This project permits the user to search for giphy animated (mp4) images using multi tag search.

 ## Development server

+Run npm start to start the server.

+Run npm test to run the unit test.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.